awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-set-up.md

 ## Task 1: Configure network access to an instance<a name="ec2-instance-connect-setup-security-group"></a>

 You must configure the following network access so that your users can connect to your instance using EC2 Instance Connect:
 + If your users will access your instance over the internet, then your instance must have a public IP address\.
+For more information, see [Public IPv4 addresses and external DNS hostnames](using-instance-addressing.md#concepts-public-addresses)\.
-If your users will access your instance via the instance's private IP address, then you must establish private network connectivity to your VPC, such as by using AWS Direct Connect, AWS Site\-to\-Site VPN, or VPC peering, so that your users can reach the instance's private IP address\.
++ If your users will access your instance via the instance's private IP address, then you must establish private network connectivity to your VPC, such as by using AWS Direct Connect, AWS Site\-to\-Site VPN, or VPC peering, so that your users can reach the instance's private IP address\.
 + Ensure that the security group associated with your instance [allows inbound SSH traffic](authorizing-access-to-an-instance.md#add-rule-authorize-access) on port 22 from your IP address or from your network\.
 The default security group for the VPC does not allow incoming SSH traffic by default\.
 The security group created by the launch wizard allows incoming SSH traffic by default\.
 For more information, see [Authorizing inbound traffic for your Linux instances](authorizing-access-to-an-instance.md)\.
 + \(Amazon EC2 console browser\-based client\) We recommend that your instance allows inbound SSH traffic from the [recommended IP block published for the service](https://ip-ranges.amazonaws.com/ip-ranges.json)\.
 Use the `EC2_INSTANCE_CONNECT` filter for the `service` parameter to get the IP address ranges in the EC2 Instance Connect subset\.
 For more information, see [AWS IP address ranges](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) in the *Amazon Web Services General Reference*\.